-Starting Position: Samasthitih (Equal Standing) Stand with your feet together, toes touching, heels slightly parted Gently contract your thighs lifting your kneecaps Keep pelvis level, create inner lift through your bandhas 3 Relax shoulders down Keep chin parallel to floor and lengthen back of neck Benefits:
+Starting Position: Samasthitih (Equal Standing)

+Gently contract your thighs lifting your kneecaps 🌃 Keep pelvis level, create inner lift through your bandhas Relax shoulders down 🜃 Keep chin parallel to floor and lengthen top of head towards ceiling

-Induces a state of introversion Focus of the mudra (anjali mudra, the pressing of your palms together) to make an offering or intention for your practice Activates the anahata Chakra (heart chakra) It is the beginning and end of the sun salute and as such it represents the peace, tranquility, and beauty of the sunrise and sunset
+Minduces a state of introversion

+Focus of the mudra (anjali mudra, the pressing of your palms together) to make an offering of intention for your practice

+Activates the anahata Chakra (heart chakra)

+It is the beginning and end of the sun salute and as such it represents the peace, tranquility, and beauty of the sunrise and sunset

-First Position: Hasta Uttanasana - Inhale Hands Up With an Inhale, reach your arms overhead keeping your palms together Keep your pelvis level - many people arch their back here, use strong abs to steady your pelvis as you lift your face and heart to the sky.
-Gaze up to your thumbs Benefits:
+First Position: Hasta Uttanasana - Inhale Hands Up

+WWith an Inhale, reach your arms overhead keeping your palms together

+Keep your tailbone slightly tucked

+🗱 Gaze up to your thumbs

+Benefits:
-The upward stretch gives traction to the spine helping to maintain health of the discs

-When performed with an inhale it massages the abdominal organs and aids in digestion Removes roundness of the back 35 Prana is moved upward 35This pose affects the Vishuddi Chakra and the thyroid gland speeding up metabolism.
+The upward stretch gives traction to the spine helping to maintain health of the discs When performed with an inhale it massages the abdominal organs and aids in digestion Removes roundness of the back Prana is moved upward This pose affects the Vishuddi Chakra and the thyroid gland speeding up metabolism.
 This pose is indicative of drawing in the energy of the newly risen sun, not only via the breath but every pore in your body.
 This is the energy we will use to dive into our busy days.

-Second Position: Exhale - Uttanasana

-35On Exhale bend forward at your hips (keeping your waist long -ribs away from hips)
+On Exhale bend forward at your hips (keeping your waist long-ribs away from hips)

-Ground your palms on either side of your feet-even if you need to bend your knees to do this-See picture of Deb
+Ground your palms on either side of your feet-even if you need to bend your knees to do this--See picture of Deb

-Spread out your fingers

 Tuck your head in toward your knees

 Gaze past the tip of your nose

-Renefits
+Benefits:

 Combines the effects of a forward bend with an inversion massaging the abdominal contents.

 The whole abdomen is toned eliminating constipation Good blood flow is encouraged to the spinal nerves

-Emphasis is on the Swadhisthana chakra (2nd)

-Frana is channeled to the lower regions of the body, motivated by exhalation
+Emphasis is on the Swadhisthana chakra (2nd) Trana is channeled to the lower regions of the body, motivated by exhalation

-Third Position: Inhale - Head Up Keeping your hands grounded look up lifting your head and heart, if your hamstrings do not allow you to straighten your knees, bend your knees to keep your palms grounded.
-Ray attention to lift your heart area and not just throw the head up

-Lean your body weight forward into your hands Benefits:
+🌃 Keeping your hands grounded look up lifting your head and heart, if your hamstrings do not allow you to straighten your knees. bend your knees to keep your palms grounded as in picture of Deb.
+Pay attention to lift your heart area and not just throw the head up 🗱 Lean your body weight forward into your hands

-Trepares us to jump back
+Prepares us to jump back

 Counter-stretch on the spine

-Improves posture and strengthens the back
+Manufacture and strengthens the back